ReLIFE-Project-EU/relife-data-structure/wp2-data/t2.2-techno-economic/README.md

 # ReLIFE CAPEX & OPEX

-A collection of costs data for the major energy renovation intervations in buidlings for all the 27 EU Member States
+A collection of costs data for the most relevant energy renovation intervations in buidlings for all the 27 EU Member States

 ## Authors